Stefan1612/Nft-marketplace/README.md

   - Inefficient

 ## Ways to solve the problems
-1) Using a future time event based on future block NUMBER is a better version to deal with these kind of contracts.

 2) I'll probaly redo the whole front-end utilizing the events and desgining with mui.